amaye15/SAM-2.1-onnx-rs/README.md

 3) Open http://localhost:8080

 Notes
-- The server currently binds to 127.0.0.1:8080 inside the container.
-On some platforms you may need to bind to 0.0.0.0 to accept external traffic from a proxy.
-If you deploy outside Spaces and cannot reach the server, adjust the bind address accordingly.
+- The server now binds to 0.0.0.0 and honors the PORT env var in containers/Spaces (defaults to 8080 locally).
+This makes it reachable behind the Spaces proxy.

 ## API
 Base URL
 - Local: http://127.0.0.1:8080
-- In the Space: / (container root)
+- In the Space: / (container root) — server binds 0.0.0.0 and will respect PORT
 - Swagger: /docs

 Endpoints